 How Successful Traders Operate

 Typically, traders who make only a few large, concentrated trades are more apt to lose money.
 Traders who distribute their trading funds over many different trades diversify their risk and have a better chance of trading profitably.
-Similarly, traders who leverage their trades aggressively are more likely to have large losses than those who don't.
+Similarly, traders who leverage their trades aggressively are more likely to have significant losses than those who don't.

-The risks of forex trading are genuine, and according to a 2014 Bloomberg report, almost 70 percent of forex traders lost money in each of the preceding four quarters.
+The risks of forex trading are genuine, and according to a 2014 Bloomberg report, almost 70% of forex traders lost money in each of the preceding four quarters.
 Unsurprisingly, data compiled by the National Futures Association, a forex self-regulatory institution similar to the stock market's FINRA, shows that most retail forex traders drop out after about four months.